tevelee/CodeGenerator/README.md

 ## Usage

+### Installation

+To install the only dependency (Twig) for this project, I started using the populat PHP dependency-management tool, composer.

+You have mutiple options, the easiest one is to use the one pushed in the repo and simply run `php composer.phar install` while you're cd'd in the root of the repo.
+Or you're free to download it yourself from [here](https://getcomposer.org/doc/00-intro.md#downloading-the-composer-executable).
+Or if you wish to leave the dependency mangement tool out, you can simply close twig into the `vendor` lib using `git clone https://github.com/twigphp/Twig.git ./vendor`.

+### Usage

+For the first try the easiest option is to use the example templates provided in the repo.
+To start the generation, simply run `php index.php` form the root of the cloned repo.
+This will override the model files in `output/swift` and `output/objc`.

+If you wish to experiment more, please read further.
-After you wrote your template, you should modify the last line of `index.php` accordingly: `echo $twig->render('models.template');`, unless you modified the name of the default `models.template` file.
+After you created your own template, you should modify the last line of `index.php` accordingly: `echo $twig->render('models.template');`, unless you modified the name of the default `models.template` file.

-For the templaes I used the excellent [Twig](http://twig.sensiolabs.org/doc/templates.html) template engine.
+For the templates I used the excellent [Twig](http://twig.sensiolabs.org/doc/templates.html) template engine.
 I was looking for something that is a language-independent templating system, and the closest I found was Twig.
 It's largely optimized for web and be used in php environments, but turning off a couple of optimizations, like caching, made my life much easier.